C-NASIR/modern_reverse_proxy/README.md

 Most reverse proxies either start simple and accrete features until unmaintainable, or try to do everything immediately and collapse under complexity.

-Coherent Proxy threads the needle: complete enough for real production needs, constrained enough to actually build and operate.
+This proxy threads the needle: complete enough for real production needs, constrained enough to actually build and operate.

 ### Core Design Principle